 For our life, water is essential, because it forms a critical part of our bodies.
 Water plays an integral part in our body’s work.
 The activity of the liver also plays an important role.

 Reports indicate that in the Centers for Disease Control and Prevention a 43% of adults drink less than 4 cups of water a day.
 Water is essential to the whole body’s transport of nutrients.
 You face dehydration if you don’t drink enough water.
 This can lead to significant risks to health, including impaired hepatic function.

 A good tip is to put a pinch of lemon drops in it.
 Which causes bile to both expel toxins and contractions in the gallbladder.
-Tap water has another great advantage.
-It helps to purify the kidneys in the hepatic detox so the liver can concentrate on metabolizing its own waste.
+Tap water has another significant advantage.
+It helps to purify the kidneys in the hepatic detox so the liver can concentrate on metabolizing its waste.